cerplot/luigi/README.rst

 ----------

 Conceptually, Luigi is similar to `GNU
-Make <http://www.gnu.org/software/make/>`_ where you have certain tasks and these tasks in turn may have dependencies on other tasks.
+Make <http://www.gnu.org/software/make/>`_ where you have certain steps and these steps in turn may have dependencies on other steps.
 There are also some similarities to `Oozie <http://oozie.apache.org/>`_ and `Azkaban <https://azkaban.github.io/>`_.
-One major difference is that Luigi is not just built specifically for Hadoop, and it's easy to extend it with other kinds of tasks.
+One major difference is that Luigi is not just built specifically for Hadoop, and it's easy to extend it with other kinds of steps.

 Everything in Luigi is in Python.
 Instead of XML configuration or similar external data files, the dependency graph is specified *within Python*.
-This makes it easy to build up complex dependency graphs of tasks, where the dependencies can involve date algebra or recursive references to other versions of the same task.
+This makes it easy to build up complex dependency graphs of steps, where the dependencies can involve date algebra or recursive references to other versions of the same step.
 However, the workflow can trigger things not in Python, such as running
 `Pig scripts <https://luigi.readthedocs.io/en/latest/api/luigi.contrib.pig.html>`_
 or `scp'ing files <https://luigi.readthedocs.io/en/latest/api/luigi.contrib.ssh.html>`_.